kick-push-coast/personal-site/mike-tyler/README.md

 As mentioned, I'm still making improvements and plan to address the following missing pieces:

 * Unit testing
-* Refactorying css from old site
+* Refactoring css from old site
 * Creating Angular component/service for dot game logic (currently, this is hosted in an external JS file)
 * Accessibility improvements